Coulomb interaction, phonons, and superconductivity in twisted bilayer graphene: Discussion

 By considering together the role of electron-hole excitations, plasmons, and phonons in the dielectric function, we obtain values of $T_c$ of the same order of magnitude as the experimentally measured ones.
 The value of $T_c$ follows, approximately, the DOS at the Fermi surface.
 The suppression of the phonon contribution to the screening reduces the values of $T_c$ by about two orders of magnitude.
 The neglect of the complexity of the wavefunctions, by leaving out Umklapp processes, reduces $T_c$ by one or two orders of magnitude more, even including phonons.
 On the other hand, the order of magnitude of the critical temperature does not change when only the central bands are included in the calculation.

 Our analysis does not consider exchange effects.
 In a fully symmmetric, metallic phase, the exchange term is significantly smaller than the Hartree potential.
-On the other hand, the exchange contribution leads to broken symmetry phases, where our analysis does not apply.
+The exchange contribution can lead to broken symmetry phases, where our analysis does not apply.
 Near a filling $n = \pm 2$, however, Hartree Fock results\cite{CG20}, and the "cascade" picture of multiple phase transitions\cite{Zetal20}, lead to two completely full pairs of bands, and two pairs of partially filled bands.
 If these bands belong to opposite valleys, our analysis, based on inter-valley pairing, should be qualitatively correct.

-For simplicity, we have not included the effect of transverse phonons, which couple to the electrons via a gauge potential\cite{NGPNG09,VKG10} (see also Appendix \ref{app:phonon}).
+For simplicity, we have not included the effect of transverse phonons, which couple to the electrons via a gauge potential\cite{NGPNG09,VKG10} (see also the App. \ref{app:phonon}).
 The inclusion of these phonons will increase the tendency towards superconductivity.
 The frequency dependence of the phonon propagator, not considered here, leads to an upper bound in the value of $T_c$, which cannot exceed the phonon frequencies.

 Elastic scattering is expected to induce pair breaking, as the order parameter has different values at different pockets.
 These effects will change substantially the superconducting properties when the elastic mean free path is comparable to the inverse of the separation between pockets, ${\ell}_{el} \sim | \Delta \vec{k} |^{-1}$.
 This estimate gives a mean free path a few times larger than the moir\'e wavelength.
-If the order parameter changes sign, Andreev states within the superconducting gap near perturbations which induce inter-pocket scattering, such as surfaces or grain boundaries can be expected.
+If the order parameter has opposite signs in the two valleys, defects which induce inter-valley scattering will lead to subgap Andreev states.

-\section{Acknowledgements.}
+\section{Acknowledgements}

-We are thankful to Leonid Levitov, Liang Fu and José Maria Pizarro for many productive conversations.
+{We are thankful to Leonid Levitov, Liang Fu and José Maria Pizarro for many productive conversations.
 This work was supported by funding from the European Commision, under the Graphene Flagship, Core 3, grant number 881603, and by the grants NMAT2D (Comunidad de Madrid, Spain), SprQuMat and SEV-2016-0686, (Ministerio de Ciencia e Innovación, Spain).

 \appendixname{Appendix}